m0nxef/Animator/README.md

 ---

-We hope you find AnimatedPlaceholders useful for your server!
+We hope you find Animator useful for your server!
 If you have any questions or suggestions, please don't hesitate to open an issue on our GitHub repository.